travigd/documentation/dotnet-api/3.0.0/connecting-to-a-server.md

 ### Connecting Using Gossip Seeds

-The second supported method for node discovery uses a hardcoded set of `IPEndPoint`s.
+The second supported method for node discovery uses a hardcoded set of `IPEndPoint`s as gossip seeds.

 Use `ClusterSettings.Create().DiscoverClusterViaGossipSeeds()` followed by: